techpines/asset-rack/lib/README.md

 ### Extending the Asset Class

-It is easy to extend the base asset class.
+It is easy to extend the base Asset class.
 The procedure for javascript is similar to that of Backbone.js.
 You must override the create method for your asset.

 ```js
 MyCoolAsset = rack.Asset.extend({